 Welcome to “Cook Along With A Coalcracker In The Kitchen”.
-This is the first in a (planned) series of posts that will help guide you through making some of The Coal Region’s favorite comfort foods.
+These posts will help guide you step-y-step through making some of The Coal Region’s favorite comfort foods.

 Ask people what food they think of first when you say.
 “Pennsylvania Dutch” and for many, the answer is “Shoofly Pie, of course!”

 Found in abundance in bakeries, diners, at farm markets and stands, and on the tables of many a family in both The Coal Region and Pennsylvania Dutch country throughout PA, this definitely is a well-loved dessert.

 The pie is a combination of a molasses layer topped with a crumbly mix of flour, sugar, and some kind of shortening; traditionally lard, but often butter or vegetable shortening is used.
 Popular theory has it that the pie got its name as a result of its tendency to attract flies due to its sweet, sticky ingredients and cooks tried to rid the kitchen of the pest with a wave and a shout, “Shoo fly!”